Tvega8/Comparison/README.md

 DIFFICULTY:
  1.Figuring out how to change the placemnet of the home button on the APPLE and SAMSUNG landing pages.
 It took a long time to get the right placement.
+2. Figuring out how to hover over the image to give more information.